Selling A House With Unpermitted Work In Washington

 Example Of Building Permits in Washington State

 When making updates to your home, it’s important to know which projects require permission from the local building permit office.
-Obtaining the necessary permits ensures that the work is done safely and complies with building codes.
+Obtaining the necessary permits ensures that the work is performed safely and in compliance with building codes.
 This also ensures you don’t sell a house that is not up to code in the future.

 Below are some common types of home updates that typically require permits in Washington State: